skafandri/sb/ch7.md

 }
 ````

-Now we need to the previous compiler pass when building our bundle.
+Now we need to add the previous compiler pass when building our bundle.

 - Edit **src/JsonRpcBundle/JsonRpcBundle.php**